Karn Sangini

-Karn Sangini was an Indian-television Mythological television series based on Kavita Kane's novel Karna's Wife: The Outcast's Queen that aired on Star Plus.
-Created by Shashi Sumeet Productions, it starred Tejasswi Prakash and Aashim Gulati.

-The series went off air on 25 February 2019 due to low viewerships.
+Karn Sangini is a mythological Indian television series based on Kavita Kané's novel Karna's Wife: The Outcast's Queen that aired on StarPlus.
+Created by Shashi Sumeet Productions, it stars Tejasswi Prakash and Aashim Gulati and was cancelled on 25 February 2019 due to low viewership.

 Plot

 Uruvi is Pukhiya's princess.
-Being King Vahusha and Queen Shubra's only daughter, Uruvi was pampered right from her birth and given whatever she wished for.
+As King Vahusha and Queen Shubra's only daughter, she was pampered from her birth and given whatever she wished for.
 She shares a strong bond of friendship with Arjun.
 Karn, on the other hand, though the son of Surya Dev, is considered of low caste because he was disowned by Kunti at his birth and adopted by a family of low caste; thus living a life full of hardships.
 Arjun has been in love with Uruvi since childhood but Uruvi considers him nothing more than a best friend.

 Uruvi's friends Jaya and Vijaya gave her a precious pink gem which she gifts to Arjun as a sign of good luck.
 During a tournament, Karn challenges Arjun for a duel.
 Guru Drona refuses to let Karn take part in the competition, calling him a person of low caste.
 Duryodhana thus crowns Karn as the king of Anga.
 During the duel, Uruvi gets impressed with Karna's talent and courage.
 Karna's arrow breaks the pink gem gifted to Arjun by Uruvi.
 She approaches Karn and asks him to repair it.
 Karn promises to get her a similar gem by the next full moon.
 Duryodhana marries Bhanumati forcefully by kidnapping her.
 Bhanumati gives away her pink gem to Karn and he fulfills his promise to Uruvi.
 Uruvi and Karn slowly form a bond of mutual trust and respect.

 Queen Shubra dislikes Karn due to his caste despite knowing that he is Kunti's eldest son who she had to disown.
 She always tries to push Uruvi towards Arjun.
 Despite this, Uruvi develops feelings for Karn.